This statement explains what information we gather and lets you know how this information is used and protected.

 We collect your name, date of birth, postcode, school, sixth form or college name and email address when you take part in our activities.
 For some activities, where it is relevant and where OfS require it, we may also collect information on ethnicity and gender.

 Where possible, we gather information directly from your school, sixth form or college, and such sharing is always governed by a data sharing agreement.
-If your school, sixth form or college does not have a data sharing agreement with us, or if you no longer attend an education institution, we will ask you directly, to share the data with us instead.
+If your school, sixth form or college does not have a data sharing agreement with us, or if you no longer attend an education institution, we will ask you directly, to share the data with us via our online form.
 When you take part in our activities, we may also ask about health and/or other issues, including dietary and access requirements.
 We need to know this type of information so that we can provide the right support and keep you safe whilst you are with us.

 In order to run our events and maintain effective relationships with schools, sixth forms and colleges, we will ask you to provide your name, job role and contact details.
 If you are booking an activity with us, we will also ask for the contact details of your approving manager to help us facilitate your request.
 In some instances, we may also ask about health and/or other issues, including dietary and access requirements.
 We need to know this type of information so that we can provide the right support and keep you safe whilst you are with us.